tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

   ranking would prioritize this new fact goal ahead of any existing action or knowledge goal, although solving the new goal may create yet another earlier fact goal and so on, preventing termination.

+`I`:
+: is like 'i' but without delaying loop breakers.

 `o`:
 : is the oracle ranking.
 It allows the user to provide an arbitrary program